Quantum3-Labs/aztec-cross-chain-multisig/README.md

    - `yarn dev propose-cross-chain-intent --amount 32 --recipient 0x35340673e33ef796b9a2d00db8b6a549205aabe4`
    - Follow the CLI instructions: sign via `yarn dev sign-proposal --message-hash <hash>` (only signer `a` is required with threshold 1) and execute with `yarn dev execute-cross-chain-intent --message-hash <hash>`.
 8. **Let the relayer finalize**
-   - Keep the relayer running; it will ingest the Wormhole VAA and submit to Arbitrum.
-Watch the logs for success (`IntentProcessed`, `IntentExecuted`).
+   - Keep the relayer running; it will ingest the Wormhole VAA and submit to Arbitrum

-> For production, isolate signer PXEs, protect keys, and harden the relayer infrastructure.
-This walkthrough is intended for local verification of the pipeline.